DataHenHQ/till/README.md

 After you have started Till, your scraper code can then connect to Till via the `proxy` protocol.
 ### Curl

-To connect using Curl, you can do the following
+To connect using Curl, you can do the following:

 ```bash
 $ curl -k --proxy http://localhost:2933 https://fetchtest.datahen.com/echo/request